What Is the Job Description of a Live Sound Technician?

 The BLS reported that sound engineering technicians held more than 13,750 jobs in 2014 and made a mean annual salary of $58,670.
 They were primarily employed by the film, recording and broadcasting industries.
 Those providing live sound support in the performing arts earned lower than the national average, taking home approximately $53,000 per year, according to the BLS.

 What Is the Job Outlook for the Career?

-The BLS stated that the employment of sound engineering technicians, including both recording and live specialists, was expected to increase by about six percent between 2008 and 2018.
+The BLS stated that the employment of sound engineering technicians, including both recording and live specialists, was expected to increase by about 9 percent between 2012 and 2022.
 Growth and advancement in technology and equipment was anticipated to provide better sound and video quality; however, these improvements forecasted greater productivity from individuals, which would limit the need for new workers.
-The BLS did project those with expertise in both audio and video recording and production should see a little more growth, estimating demand to increase 13% for those with more versatility in the field.
+The BLS did project those with expertise in both audio and video recording and production should see a little more growth, estimating demand to increase 14% for those with more versatility in the field.